josephtaylor/sketch-mapper/README.md

 SketchMapper sketchMapper = new SketchMapper(this, "myLayout.xml");
 ```

+As of version `4.2.0`, SketchMapper will automatically find any sketches that
+extend `AbstractSketch` and will add them to the list.

-Add sketches to the `SketchMapper` using the `addSketch()` method.
+Alternatively, you can add sketches to the `SketchMapper` using the `addSketch()` method.
 ```
 sketchMapper.addSketch(new TestSketch(this, 500, 500));
 ```

-The sketches that are added will show up in the sketch dropdown in the UI.<br/>
+The sketches that are added will show up in the sketch drop-down in the UI.<br/>
 The only other requirement is that you call the `draw` method on the object at the top of your `draw` function.
 ```
 public void draw() {